Norfolk Police respond to possible bomb threat at Premium Outlets

 NORFOLK, Va.
 (WAVY) — Norfolk Dispatch confirmed that police responded to a report of a bomb threat Saturday night at a local shopping center.

 Dispatch says the call came in at 8:31 p.m. via phone for the threat at 1600 Premium Outlets Boulevard.
-As of 9 p.m., dispatch officials say nothing has been found.
+As of 9 p.m., dispatch officials said nothing was found.

+Norfolk Police tweeted at 9:30 p.m. saying the threat was at a clothing store in the outlets and the store “has been cleared and is safe.”

 This is a breaking news story.